jmcadams/vplus/README.txt

     Audio engine : FMOD Sound System by Firelight Technologies Licensed under FMOD Non-Commercial License

+    J1Sys Output Plugin by Joshua 1 Systems, Adapted for Vixen+ by John McAdams, See: J1Sys License.txt for more information.

 NOTES:
 ======
 To download the DirectX runtimes, which are not provided with this distro, see: